oracle/weblogic-image-tool/README.md

   - [Create Image](site/create-image.md) - The `create` command creates a new Docker image and installs the requested Java and WebLogic software.
 Additionally, you can create a WebLogic domain in the image at the same time.
-  - [Rebase Image](site/rebase-image.md) - The `rebase` command creates a new Docker image using an existing WebLogic Domain from an existing image.
+  - [Rebase Image](site/rebase-image.md) - The `rebase` command creates a new Docker image using an existing WebLogic domain from an existing image.
 The new Docker image can start from an existing image with a JDK and Oracle middleware installation, or can install the JDK and Oracle Home as part of moving the domain.
   - [Update Image](site/update-image.md) - The `update` command creates a new Docker image by applying WebLogic patches to an existing image.
 Additionally, you can create a WebLogic domain if one did not exist previously, update an